-Queensland shooter Natalie Smith has finished 5th in the women’s 10m air rifle standing SH1 at the Rio 2016 Paralympic Games.
+Queensland shooter Natalie Smith has finished fifth in the women’s 10m air rifle standing SH1 at the Rio 2016 Paralympic Games.

-41 year old Smith won bronze in the event when she made her Games debut in London four years ago.
+41-year-old Smith won bronze in the event when she made her Games debut in London, England, four years ago.